Bound States in the Continuum Realized in the One-Dimensional Two-Particle Hubbard Model with an Impurity

 It was almost forty years after von Neumann and Wigner's original work that the concept of BIC surfaced again.
 This time, Stillinger argued that BICs can exist in a two-electron atom \cite{stillinger}, but not for physically relevant parameters.
-The first attempt to realize a BIC experimentally was taken by Capasso \textsl{et al}. \cite{capasso}, but their state was a defect mode in a minigap, not a true BIC.
-More recently, BICs do have been demonstrated experimentally in photonics \cite{marinica,plotnik} using the analogy between optical systems and quantum mechanics, and they are also theoretically predicted to exist in some other systems \cite{ordonez,ladron,nakamura,molina,moiseyev,gonzalez}.
-In spite of these progress, we note that generally BICs are fragile objects, and so far they have been found only in few systems.
-Some of them are simply protected by symmetry \cite{plotnik} or rely on the separability of variables \cite{jain,robnik}.
-These BICs appear somewhat artificial.
+The first attempt to realize a BIC experimentally was taken by Capasso \textsl{et al}. \cite{capasso}.
+More recently, BICs have been demonstrated experimentally in photonics \cite{marinica,plotnik} using the analogy between optical systems and quantum mechanics, and they are also theoretically predicted to exist in some other systems \cite{ordonez,ladron,nakamura,molina,moiseyev,gonzalez}.
+In spite of this progress, we note that BICs are fragile objects in general, and so far they have been found or engineered only in few systems.
+Some of them are simply protected by symmetry \cite{plotnik} or rely on separation of variables \cite{jain,robnik}, or are constructed by the von Neumann-Wigner algorithm \cite{molina}.
+These BICs appear therefore somewhat artificial \cite{fano}.

 In this paper, we report the discovery of a BIC in a one-dimensional two-particle (Bose or Fermion) Hubbard model with an impurity potential.
-As we shall see below, the model in question and the BIC found there have several desirable features in comparison with previous models and the associated BICs.
-First, the model is simple yet nontrival, and most importantly, not artificial, in contrast to many of the constructions above.
-Second, though the model is nonintegrable, half of the eigenstates can be shown to have the Bethe-ansatz form.
+Here, the model and the BIC have several desirable features in comparison with previous models and the associated BICs.
+First, the model is much simpler (with short-range interaction and potential) yet nontrival, and most importantly, not artificial, in contrast to many of the constructions above.
+Second, though this model was believed to be nonintegrable, we show that half of the eigenstates have the Bethe-ansatz form.
 They are distinguished from the diffractive states by a $\Zz_2$-symmetry of the model: the Bethe (non-diffractive) states are odd under this symmetry, whereas the others are even.
 Some of the former are bound states, among them the BIC.
-This leads to explicit expressions of its wave function and eigenvalue, from which we see that the BIC can be tuned in and out of the continuum band by varying the model parameters.
+This leads to simple, explicit expressions of its wave function and eigenvalue, from which we see that the BIC can be tuned in and out of the continuum band by varying the model parameters.